This post may contain affiliate links which may generate a small commission from clicks that result in a purchase.

 As to get the top-grade extra virgin olive oil, the olives must be pressed just once within 8 hours after harvest and olive oil extracted by using mechanical means at a mill.
 By using the first cold extraction method where no heat or chemicals involved comparing to refined oil.

-As a result of cold extraction, you make the best taste and aroma olive oil, containing high level of nutrients and antioxidants with extremely low acidity.
+As a result of cold extraction, you make the best taste and aroma of olive oil, containing a high level of nutrients and antioxidants with extremely low acidity.

 Conclusion on Oliviada Olive Oil Extraction Process

-Overall, Oliviada olive oil is unfiltered and processed by using first cold pressure methodology.
-That way it keeps high level of polyphenols, antioxidants and vitamins and have an extremely low acidity.
+Overall, Oliviada olive oil is unfiltered and processed by using the first cold pressure methodology.
+That way it keeps a high level of polyphenols, antioxidants, and vitamins and has extremely low acidity.